Black wedding dress

 The Bonnet or Cap (also Béguin or Coif) is a headgear, most often used as an item of underwear.
 The cap appears in the Middle Ages.

-Breeches are trousers (pants) length below the knee.
-Breeches are sometimes called “culottes”, but this often refers to trousers of the 18th and 19th centuries.
+Breeches are trousers (pants) that extend to just below the knee.
+They are sometimes called culottes, though this term more often refers specifically to men’s knee-breeches of the 18th and early 19th centuries.

 The Braies (fr.
 Braies; de.
 Bruoch; pt.
 Bragas; ru. Брэ; da.
 Brog; no. Brok) are a type of panties, men’s undergarment.